-10.34 Court staff are often required to draft complex court orders.
+10.35 Court staff are often required to draft complex court orders.
 While it is usual for legal representatives to provide a draft of proposed directions, they may need substantial amendment in light of the case management discussion.
 This places an unfair burden on staff and increases the possibility of error.
-The Family Court Office in Belfast reports that 95% of orders are drafted by clerical staff with no legal qualifications (albeit checked by office managers) and a similar situation exists in the FCC and FPC.
-However, this does have the advantage that orders are issued within five days and on the same day in emergency cases (for example, under arts.
-4 or 56 of the Children Order).
+The Family Court Office in Belfast reports that 95% of orders are drafted by clerical staff with no legal qualifications (albeit the orders are checked by office managers) and a similar situation exists in the FCC and FPC.
+However, this does have the advantage that orders are issued within five days and on the same day in emergency cases (for example, under art.
+4 or art.
+56 of the Children Order).

-10.35 Social workers and guardians are not able to access ICOS in order to download court orders.
+10.36 Social workers and guardians are not able to access ICOS (integrated court operations system) in order to download court orders.
 It is understood that currently only members of the legal profession can do so, if appropriately trained.

-10.36 The expectations of the judiciary and the legal profession are not sufficiently appreciated by the social work profession.
-This has led to a lowering of morale amongst social workers, which is undesirable.
+10.37 The expectations of the judiciary and the legal profession are possibly not sufficiently appreciated by the social work profession and, if this is the case, it could lead to a lowering of morale amongst social workers, which is undesirable.

-10.37 The Children's Order Advisory Committee (COAC) is widely regarded as somewhat cumbersome, less effective than it should be and arguably conceptually outdated.
+10.38 The Children Order Advisory Committee (COAC) is widely regarded as somewhat cumbersome, less effective than it should be and arguably conceptually outdated.